Orbital Evolution of Satellite Galaxies in Self-Interacting Dark Matter Models: Constraints from Central Densities of Dwarf Galaxies

 After having specified these values, the evolution time is divided into small time steps such that $\Delta t \ll t_{\rm dyn}$ and slightly larger time-steps $\Delta T = (20\text{--}30) \Delta t$.
 At each $\Delta t$ interval, $\Delta m_{\rm TS}$ and $\Delta m_{\rm RPe}$ are calculated and $r_{\rm trunc}$ and $\rho_0$ are updated accordingly.
 The orbit is re-evaluated for every $\Delta T$ interval using \Eq{eq:EOM}, taking the masses, density profiles, positions and velocities from the end of the previous interval as the initial conditions.
 The larger $\Delta T$ interval is introduced for computational simplicity.
 We verify that the intervals are always small enough to have a negligible effect on the results.
 The final result of the calculation is the mass, density profile, position and velocity of the satellite at all times.
 Additionally, one can sum over $\Delta m_{\rm TS}$ and $\Delta m_{\rm RPe}$ to evaluate the total mass lost to tidal stripping and ram-pressure evaporation and perform integrals over the dynamical friction and ram-pressure deceleration to calculate the work done by these forces.

-\subsection{Constraints from Central Densities of Dwarf Galaxies}
+\section{Constraints from Central Densities of Dwarf Galaxies}

-This Supplemental Material reviews in detail how to obtain conservative SIDM constraints using the central density of the Draco dwarf (Fig.~\ref{fig:parameter_space}, right, in the main Letter), and presents additional results for Ursa Minor, Segue~1, and Tucana~2.
+This Appendix reviews in detail how to obtain conservative SIDM constraints using the central density of the Draco dwarf (Fig.~\ref{fig:Draco}), and the additional results for Ursa Minor, Segue~1, and Tucana~2 (Fig.~\ref{fig:Other_Dwarfs}).
 These constraints rely on present-day measurements of each dwarf's central density, which are provided in Table~\ref{tab:inputs}.
 Note that for Draco and Ursa Minor, we use $\rho_{150}$, defined as the density at 150~pc.
 For Segue~1 and Tucana~2, we use the average central density, $\bar{\rho}_{1/2}$, within $r_{1/2}$, the radius within which half of the galaxy's stellar luminosity is enclosed ($r_{1/2}=36$~pc for Segue~1~\cite{Martinez:2010xn} and $r_{1/2}=165$~pc for Tucana~2~\cite{Walker_2016}).

 The goal of this procedure is to estimate the potential of dwarf observations in constraining SIDM parameter space.
 Our approach is to make very conservative choices when it comes to assumptions that feed into the central density prediction.
-As already highlighted in the main text using Draco, the results of this exercise demonstrate the important role played by Milky Way dwarfs in constraining $\sigma_{0m}$ and $\omega$.
+As already highlighted in the main text, the results of this exercise demonstrate the important role played by Milky Way dwarfs in constraining $\sigma_{0m}$ and $\omega$.
 This motivates pursuing a more rigorous likelihood procedure in future work.
 For example, the conservative constraints presented in this work can be improved by performing a full Bayesian analysis that accounts for the unknown parameters with well-motivated priors, and appropriately stacks the contribution of each dwarf in the likelihood procedure.

-There are two constraints that can be obtained using dwarf galaxies with particularly high central densities.
-The first (``Ram-Pressure Constraint'') is a bound that arises from the potential of ram-pressure evaporation to remove too much mass from the interior of the dwarf galaxy.
-The second (``Isothermal-Coring Constraint'') arises when self interactions over-core the dwarf galaxy in a region of parameter space where gravothermal collapse cannot increase the core density.
+As discussed in the main text, there are two types of constraints that can be obtained: a `Ram-Pressure Constraint'' and an ``Isothermal-Coring Constraint''.

 \textbf{Ram-Pressure Constraint}